rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

         sys.exit()
 ```

-We will call this `run` method to begin the execution of each new interactive application.
-The process for checking inputs will be handled by the `Input` class which we create next.
+Calling this `run` method begins the execution of the interactive application.
+Next let's create the the `Input` class which handles the process for checking user inputs.

 ## The `Input` Class

 A separate class will implement the default behavior for handling inputs.
-For now, that behavior is just to exit the program when the window closes.
+For now, that behavior is just to exit the program when the user closes the window.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In the `core` folder, add the following code to `app.py` just **before** the `WindowApp` class: